-A new inverted echo sounder for satellite altimetry calibration and validation.

-benoit.legresy@csiro.au (1,2), Christopher.Watson@utas.edu.au (3)
+CWPIES, a shallow water current, waves and pressure inverted echo sounder for higher resolution satellite altimetry calibration and validation. benoit.legresy@csiro.au (1,2), Christopher.Watson@utas.edu.au (3)

-1. CSIRO Oceans and Atmosphere, Hobart, Australia

-2. ACE-CRC, University of Tasmania, Hobart Australia 3.
-University of Tasmania, Hobart, Australia www.csiro.au

-Supported by Australia's Integrated Marine Observing System.
+Integrated Marine

-OSTST 2018, Ponta Delgada Azores

 Observing System

+1. CSIRO Oceans and Atmosphere, Hobart, Australia 2.
+IMAS-AAPP, University of Tasmania, Hobart Australia 3.
+University of Tasmania, Hobart, Australia Supported by Australia's Integrated Marine Observing System.

+OSTST 2019, Chicago www.csiro.au

-ntroduction: The Bass Strait site is one of the main cal/val sites around the globe and the only site in the southern hemisphere that has contributed to absolute calibration of all sea level reference missions TOPEX/Poseidon, Jason-1 and Jason-2 and Jason-3, commencing in late 1992.
+Introduction: The Bass Strait site is one of the main cal/val sites around the globe and the only site in the southern hemisphere that has contributed to absolute calibration of all sea level reference missions TOPEX/Poseidon, Jason-1 and Jason-2 and Jason-3, commencing in late 1992.
 Sentinel-3A (S3A) was launched in Feb.
-2016 and Sentinel-3B (S3B) is planned for 2018, Jason-CS for 2020 and SWOT for 2021.
+2016 and Sentinel-3B (S3B) in 2018, Jason-CS planned for 2020 and SWOT for 2021.
 With the growing number of missions to calibrate and sites to instrument, we are developing novel and independent ways to estimate the SSH which can assist the absolute calibration.